marb61a/Course-Notes/Misc/SEO/Landing Page Design.md

  - Deadlines to register for webinar

 Be specific & Be believable
-Do not be atypical for your industry
+  - Do not be atypical for your industry
-Don't pretend
+  - Don't pretend

 2 - Principles of Persuasion: Reciprocal Concessions & Reciprocity in Landing Pages Very prevalent in negotiations
- - Reciprocal concessions are instances where you offer a product or service that’s too expensive (asking for too much) which the visitor refuses (you concede).
-He is more likely to concede to you on the cheaper option.
+ - Reciprocal concessions are instances where you offer a product or service that’s too expensive (asking for too much) which the visitor refuses
+ - They are more likely to concede to you on the cheaper option.
  - Reciprocity is a feeling of indebtedness caused by even small token gestures or gifts.

 Youʼre Less Likely to Say “No” Twice